project-bluebird/dodo/Specification.md

 **Parameters:**
 - `from_aircraft_id`: A string vector of aircraft IDs.
 - `to_aircraft_id`: An optional string vector of aircraft IDs.
 If not provided, `to_aircraft_id`=`from_aircraft_id`.
+- `radius`: A double.
+The radius of the earth in metres.
+The default value is 6378137 m.

 **Return value:** A dataframe of doubles with `from_aircraft_id` as row names and `to_aircraft_id` as column names.
 The values are the great-circle distance in metres between the positions of the aircraft pair at each [`from_aircraft_id`, `to_aircraft_id`] index.